 Stamp duty is charged by state and territory governments, so the rules on how it’s calculated will vary from place to place.
-However, a general rule is: the more expensive your property is, the more stamp duty you’ll need to pay.
+However, generally speaking, the more expensive your property is, the more stamp duty you’ll need to pay.

-How is stamp duty calculated in Tasmania?
+How much is stamp duty in Tasmania?

 When is stamp duty paid in Tasmania?

-The SRO says stamp duty must be paid within three months of a transfer occurring.
+Stamp duty must be paid within three months of the transfer of the property.
 If you fail to pay on time, the SRO says you may be charged penalty tax and interest.

 What are the stamp duty concessions in Tasmania?

 You may be able to get a discount on stamp duty if you are a first home buyer, a pensioner downsizing to a new home or you are the beneficiary of a deceased estate.

 First home buyers may be able to receive a 50% discount on stamp duty if they are purchasing an established home valued at $500,000 or lower.
 The SRO notes that this concession is not available to applicants entitled to the First Home Owner Grant for newly built homes.